Vertiport Terminal Scheduling and Throughput Analysis for Multiple Surface Directions

-In this paper, we formulate an optimization problem for scheduling vertiport terminal operations incorporating the concept of multiple climb directions.
-The scheduling problem formulation leads to a Mixed Integer Linear Program (MILP), illustrated using a sample topology.
-We also formulate equations to calculate a vertiport terminal's maximum achievable throughput capacity and verify it with the MILP. \fairness{ To ensure a uniform delay distribution for UAM vehicles, we introduce a fairness metric. } The rest of the paper is organized as follows.
-Section \ref{related} is on related work in literature along with the list of contributions of the paper.
+\item We \streva{provide an approach}\reva{derive equations} to compute bounds on the throughput of a vertiminal that considers various sequences of aircraft movements and different flight classes.
+The calculations using these equations show that the upper bound on throughput obtained from the MILP scheduling is tight. \item As a case study, we adopt one of the most optimized vertiminal topologies proposed in~\cite{ahn2022design}. \end{enumerate} The rest of the paper is organized as follows.
+Section \ref{related} is on related work in literature.
 Formulation and explanation of the optimization problem \formattwo{along with its results} are presented in Section \ref{probelm}.
-Section \ref{sec: tc} derives the equations required to calculate the throughput of a \verti. \formattwo{We have also compared the results of throughout calculation with the MILP formulation.} \formatone{The computational results of the optimization problem and the throughput calculations, along with their comparison, are explained in Section~\ref{sec: results}.} Finally, in Section \ref{conclusion}, we summarise our work and discuss the future scope of the study.
+Section \ref{sec: tc} derives the equations required to calculate the throughput of a \verti. \formattwo{We have also compared the results of throughout calculation with the MILP formulation.} \formatone{The computational results of the optimization problem and the throughput calculations, along with their comparison, are explained in Section~\ref{sec: results}.} The case study of our work is presented in Section~\ref{sec: Case Study}.
+Finally, in Section \ref{conclusion}, we summarise our work and discuss the future scope of the study.